Khaosan Road Songkran 2026 Safety Plan: What Applied

 |Information verified

-Bangkok officials have agreed on a joint safety plan for this year's Songkran celebrations on Khaosan Road, one of the most popular water festival spots for international visitors.
-With Songkran 2026 running from April 11 to 17, multiple agencies are coordinating to ensure a safer festival experience.
+Bangkok officials agreed on a joint safety plan for 2026's Songkran celebrations on Khaosan Road, one of the most popular water festival spots for international visitors.
+With Songkran 2026 running from April 11 to 17, multiple agencies coordinated to support a safer festival experience.

 What's New This Year